This is a complete guide covering everything you need to know to set up and create your branded website.

 How to Use WordPress for Your Website?

-The main areas you will be focusing in the beginning of your photography website are the:
+The main areas you will be focusing at the beginning of your photography website are the:

-- Posts section which are the same as blog pages.
+- Post sections are the same as blog pages.

 - Pages section which are the core/main pages of your site.
 You will create your service/product pages here as well as your portfolio.